jcarlos-prieto/niliBOX/resources/API.md

 - [USB subsystem](#usb-subsystem)

 ### Audio subsystem
-The audio subsystem handles the audio devices.
+The *Audio* subsystem handles the audio devices.
 Every audio device can be identified in 3 different ways:
 - *Device name*: A string that identifies an audio device available in the system
 - *Device id*: An integer identifying an audio device that has been open and can be used for input/output operations